 Proper foot care for people with diabetes is vital to overall health.
-According to the Joslin Diabetes Center, 1 in 4 people with diabetes will develop a foot condition that requires intervention.
-It is important to monitor your feet on a daily basis.
-Report any changes in your feet to your doctor immediately to reduce the severity of the condition.
+According to the Joslin Diabetes Center, one in four people with diabetes will develop a foot condition that requires intervention.

 Other serious foot conditions that may develop in those with diabetes include:

 - vascular disease

 Neglecting to care for your feet or seek intervention for a developing condition can lead to the worsening of symptoms and more serious treatments.